Botox in Newport Beach and Beverly Hills

 Botox is effective in treating dynamic wrinkles, or those which are caused by the repeat muscle contraction associated with certain facial expressions.
 These include forehead lines, frown lines, crow’s feet and smile or laugh lines.
 Botox can also improve banding in the neck.
 There are also some popular uses for jaw Botox.

 How soon after treatment with Botox will I see improvement?

-The wrinkle smoothing effects of Botox can typically be seen within a few days of treatment, though it takes approximately two weeks for the maximum benefit to be achieved.
+The wrinkle-smoothing effects of Botox can typically be seen within a few days of treatment, though it takes approximately two weeks for the maximum benefit to be achieved.

 How long do the results of Botox last?

 Botox temporarily improves the appearance of wrinkles.
 On average, results last three to six months.
 Patients will notice the improvement gradually fading and at this time they may choose to make a follow-up appointment with Dr. Batniji. if you look at the before and after case above.
 These results are from two weeks after receiving treatment.